 As you may have heard, more than a few people didn't initially see tutus or legs but the Twin Towers, on fire and on the verge of collapse during the Sept.
 11, 2001, attacks in New York City.
 The (unintentional) resemblance is uncomfortable, uncanny — and has left many people, particularly those who survived the attacks or lost loved ones on 9/11 — appalled.

-: “Unfortunately the media has been focusing not on the towers' eco amenities but rather on their eerie resemblance to the former World Trade Center in NYC.”
-Well, yeah.
+Yesterday, Inhabitat posted multiple times about the “The Cloud” and the controversy surrounding it with Bridgette Meinhold writing: “Unfortunately the media has been focusing not on the towers' eco amenities but rather on their eerie resemblance to the former World Trade Center in NYC.”